 Especially those respondents with strong opinions on climate change tend to exhibit high levels of affective polarization (Fig. 2.4d).
 However, the two opposing camps differ in their average strength of affective polarization.
-More than half (53 percent) of those who believe that policies to combat to "10 - Maximum affective polarization," represents the distance between the respondent's numerically expressed feelings toward the two groups of persons.
+More than half (53 percent) of those who believe that policies to combat distance between respondents' evaluations of these two groups.